LRFLEW/MC2OverflowCheck/README.md

 Midnight Club 2 can be used to run malicious code on your system.
 This program can be used to safely scan any mod files before loading them into the game.

+You can read more about the exploit at [About The Exploit](https://github.com/LRFLEW/MC2OverflowCheck/wiki/About+the+Exploit).

 ## Running

 ### Requirements